 Talk to your doctor about the need for adjusted doses with any medication.
-In fact, the extended-release tablets (tramadol ER, Ultram ER) and the brand name form of tramadol called Ryzolt should NOT be used at all in patients with severe liver disease.
+In fact, the extended-release form of tramadol ER, (Ultram ER) should NOT be used at all in patients with severe liver or kidney disease.

 Finished: Tramadol: 9 Things You Should Know

 - Drug Enforcement Administration.
 Office of Diversion Control.
-Drug & Chemical Evaluation Section.
+Drug and Chemical Evaluation Section.
 Tramadol.
-(Trade Names: Ultram®, Ultracet®); July 2014.
-Accessed January 9, 2017.
+(Trade Names: Ultram, Ultracet®); July 2014.
+Accessed Feb.
+27, 2018.

 - Sansone RA, Sansone LA.
 Tramadol: Seizures, Serotonin Syndrome, and Coadministered Antidepressants.
 Psychiatry (Edgmont).
 2009;6:17-21.
 Accessed Feb.
 27, 2018 at http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2714818/

 - Young JWS, Juurlink DN.
 Tramadol.
 CMAJ : Canadian Medical Association Journal.
 2013;185:E352.
 Accessed Feb.
 27, 2018 at http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3652964/#__sec6title

 - Tramadol Package Insert.
 Drugs.com.
 Accessed Feb.
 27, 2018 at https://www.drugs.com/pro/tramadol-capsules.html